sunainapati/sunainapati.github.io/_posts/2024-07-14-Calkin-Wilf-tree.md

 Hence, for the above example, we start with $1/1$.
 Since $2/1$ is right child, we add $1$ to binary expression.
 Hence $(11)_2$.
 And we proceed like this.

-We get that $$13/47=g((110101000)_2)=g(424)=f(512+256-1-424)=f(343).$$ Note that, using our \textbf{claim $2.2$} and \textbf{binary preimage}, we get that there is a bijection between naturals and positive rationals.
-And hence by our discussion in \textbf{section 1.2}, we get that there is a bijection between naturals and rational numbers.
+We get that $$13/47=g((110101000)_2)=g(424)=f(512+256-1-424)=f(343).$$ Note that, using our results above, we get that there is a bijection between naturals and positive rationals.
+And hence by our discussion, we get that there is a bijection between naturals and rational numbers.
 Hence, rationals are countable.

 ## Connection with Euclidean algorithm
 We consider $13/47$ as the example.
 Recall, we had $$\frac{13}{47}\overset{\text{L}}{\rightarrow} \frac{13}{34}\overset{\text{L}}{\rightarrow} \frac{13}{21}\overset{\text{L}}{\rightarrow}\frac{13}{8} \overset{\text{R}}{\rightarrow}\frac{5}{8}\overset{\text{L}}{\rightarrow}\frac{5}{3}\overset{\text{R}}{\rightarrow}\frac{2}{3}\overset{\text{L}}{\rightarrow}\frac{2}{1}\overset{\text{R}}{\rightarrow}\frac{1}{1}. $$